bjornhjelle/orcatag/README.md

 The search engine will contain a document per picture and will be kept in sync with the metadata in the database.
 The purpose of the search engine is to provide an efficient means to browse earlier observations of orcas when trying to match the current picture with already identified animals.
 With data indexed in a search engine, it may be possible to use other available tools such as Kibana to visualise and analyse the data.

+### Image recognition service
+We see two potential uses of machine learning/image recognition in Orcatag:
+1) given a picture, use image recognition to count the number of nicks in the dorsal fin, if the fin is damaged, etc. This service will add metadata to the picture.
+2) given a picture, find the orcas in the catalogue who looks the most like the animal in the picture.
+This service will return a list of the identified orcas that looks most like the one in the picture.

 ### Web-application
 The web-application is the main tool for users who will analyse pictures.
 They will be able to tag individual animals with characteristics, such as damages and nicks to the dorsal fin.
-If an individual is recognized as one observed before its identity can be added.
+If an individual is recognized as one observed before, its identity can be added.
 The web-application will have a 'main-page' that will serve as a desktop for doing the tagging/identification.
-From the same page it should be possible to browse through pictures, earlier observations, and search through the database for pictures with animals with similar characteristics.
+From the same page it should be possible to browse through pictures (earlier observations), and search through the database for pictures with animals with similar characteristics.

 This function will have to be specified and developed based on input from the Norwegian Orca Survey staff members.